 Neuroscience is a very broad discipline covering topics from molecular mechanisms to the development of neuroprosthetics to new treatments for neurologic and psychiatric disease and this course will provide an introduction to the field.
 It will cover the structure and function of the nervous system from the properties of neuronal mechanism to the organization of higher level function.
 The goal of this course is to present current theories and research from the different areas of Neuroscience research that will prepare students for more advanced studies in Neuroscience.

-A minimum of 1 one term course beyond the Masters Degree requirements that must be from the list of Neuroscience courses and at the 700 level.
+A minimum of 1 (3 Unit) course beyond the Masters Degree requirements that must be from the list of Neuroscience courses and at the 700 level.

 The list of Neuroscience courses covers the 5 areas represented in the graduate program: Clinical & Health Neuroscience, Cognitive Neuroscience, Computational Neuroscience, Cellular & Molecular Neuroscience, Systems & Behavioural Neuroscience; as well as Statistics and Quantitative Methods for research.